mhausenblas/right-size-guide/docs/examples.md

 it is [OOM](https://www.kernel.org/doc/gorman/html/understand/understand016.html) killed.

-But how to arrive at "good" values for the resource requests and limits, which should be the same BTW if you want have deterministic behavior? `rsg` to the rescue …
+But how to arrive at "good" values for the resource requests and limits, which should be the same BTW if you want to have deterministic behavior? `rsg` to the rescue …

 Let's say you run `rsg` on your app and get the following results (made up, but hey):